noxiousghost/clockify-tracker/README.md

 alias ctmr="ct monitor:restart" # Monitor Restart
 ```

-Copy the above code in `.zshrc` file and use shortcuts
+Copy the above code in `.zshrc` file and save it.
+Then source the file using `source ~/.zshrc`.